Ante Pavelić: Argentina, Chile and attempted assassination

+Pavelić at the Syrian Lebanese Hospital in Villa Devoto after the failed assassination attempt in Ciudad Jardín Lomas del Palomar.

 On 10 April 1957, the 16th anniversary of the founding of the Independent State of Croatia, Pavelić was grievously wounded in an assassination attempt.

 Pavelić was shot in the back and collar bone while exiting a bus in El Palomar, a Buenos Aires suburb near his home.
 Pavelić was transferred to the Syrian-Lebanese hospital, where his true identity was established.
 After Perón's fall from power, Pavelić fell out of favour with the Argentine government; Yugoslavia again requested his extradition.
 Pavelić refused to stay in hospital, even though a bullet was lodged in his spine.
 Two weeks after the shooting, as the Argentine authorities agreed to grant the Yugoslav government's extradition request, he moved to Chile.
 He spent four months in Santiago, and then moved to Spain.
 Reports circulated that Pavelić had fled to Paraguay to work for the Stroessner regime; his Spanish asylum became known only in late 1959.

-42 years after the shooting, in 1999, Blagoje Jovović, a hotel owner who had emigrated from Montenegro to Argentina following WW2, claimed to have been behind the shooting.
+42 years after the shooting, in 1999, Blagoje Jovović, a hotel owner who had emigrated from Montenegro to Argentina following WW2, claimed shortly before his death to have been behind the shooting.
 He asserted having tried to assassinate Pavelić multiple times, planning it as early as 1946, when he learned Pavelić was in hiding inside the Vatican.
 This was broadly covered by the media in Serbia and Montenegro, where he became hailed by many as a folk hero.
 Jovović claimed to have been a Royal Yugoslav officer who had fought with the Montenegrin Chetniks during the war.